Enter templates 👍

-Canva templates (apparently I was living under a rock).
+I have recently discovered the world of Canva templates (apparently I was living under a rock).
 There are SO many and the opportunities to utilize them in the classroom are almost endless.
 Stay tuned for a Canva templates focused post coming in the near future.
 Here are a few ideas for now 😉

 Have your students create an invoice after completing an engineering design project.
 How much did their materials cost?
 How much was their time worth?
 A real world application that will add mathematics and even more critical thinking.